Udith1998/web-coursework-21.1-/README.md

 ## About The Project
-Creating a website for reach their targets with the help of sustainability concept
+Creating a website to reach their targets with the help of sustainability concept

 <p align="right">(<a href="#top">back to top</a>)</p>